gimox/foxboxApi/README.md

 FOXBOX API WEB SERVICE
 ================================

-Add custom WebService for FoxBox device
+A custom WebService for FoxBox device